Launching the FMI model in Engee

-Run FMU models in Julia environment to get simulation results and use them in further calculations.
+We run FMU models in the Julia environment to get the simulation results and use them in further calculations.

 Task description

-The FMI (Functional Mockup Interface) standard involves packaging the model in an FMU (Functional Mockup Unit) file containing either a set of equations or code modelling the system (presumably supporting various programming languages that can be called in Engee: Python, Java, Fortran, C++, etc. including Julia).
+The FMI (Functional Mockup Interface) standard implies packing the model into an FMU (Functional Mockup Unit) file containing either a set of equations or code modeling the system (presumably, various programming languages that can be called in Engee are supported: Python, Java, Fortran, C++, etc. including Julia).

 Pkg.add( ["FMI", "FMIZoo"] )